dandelionmood/mastodon2memos/README.md

 ### Mastodon settings

-Next, update the `mastodon` section in the `config.yaml` file with information from your Mastodon instance.
+Update the `mastodon` section in the `config.yaml` file with information from your Mastodon instance.

-Set the `api_url` to the instance URL (e.g.: "https://mastodon.social").
+Set the `api_url` to the instance URL (e.g., "https://mastodon.social").

-You will need to create a Mastodon application in the Development section of your instance account to obtain the necessary values for the `client_id`, `client_secret`, and `access_token` keys.
+Create a Mastodon application in the Development section of your instance account to obtain the necessary values for the `client_id`, `client_secret`, and `access_token` keys.
 You can opt to only grant "read" access, which should be sufficient.

-Finally the `username` configuration key should be set to the username on the instance from which you want to scrape content.
+Set the `username` configuration key to the username on the instance from which you want to scrape content.
 Note: The script expects this account to be on the same instance server.

 ### Memos settings

-Next, update the `memos` section in the `config.yaml` file with information from your Memos instance.
+Update the `memos` section in the `config.yaml` file with information from your Memos instance.

-Set the `api_url` to the root URL of your Memos instance (e.g.: "https://mymemos.test.org").
+Set the `api_url` to the root URL of your Memos instance (e.g., "https://mymemos.test.org").

-You will need to generate an access token from the settings of the target account.
+Generate an access token from the settings of the target account.
 Go to the "My Account" section, add a new access token, and copy its value to the `access_token` key in the configuration file.
 It is recommended to set the token to never expire to prevent the script from breaking in the future.

 ## Usage

 ### Is everything alright?

-At this point, all configuration should be in place.
-You can ensure that the connection to both the Mastodon and Memos instances can be properly established using the troubleshoot command.
+Ensure that the connection to both the Mastodon and Memos instances can be properly established using the troubleshoot command.

-To run the troubleshoot command, execute the following:
+To run the command, execute the following:

 ```sh
 python cli.py troubleshoot